tobias-z/form-assist/package/README.md

 })
 ```

-Form assist does provide some default error messages, but if you want you can
-provide your own, just like in the example above.

-All of this is typed, so it's really easy to figure out what you can pass to the
-objects 🙊

 You will then have to provide the _validation_ object that is returned from the
 useFormAssist hook, into your Form component's props like so: